-Egyptian Eggplant makes for a feast worthy 5-10
+Egyptian Eggplant makes for a feast worthy of your 5-10

 Israa Ali (lead photo) is running the show with partners Tamer El Shazli and Josh Dias.
-Rooted with the food memories of their youth, they tapped into the shawarma scene with a spin, instead of relying on greasy meats for the middle, Israa adapted these recipes to a plant based product.
+Rooted in the food memories of their youth, they tapped into the shawarma scene with a spin, instead of relying on greasy meats for the middle, Israa adapted these recipes to a plant-based product.

 “The recipes are all inspired by food I grew up eating.
 It’s mostly Egyptian food, but more specifically from the city of Alexandria, on the Mediterranean coast of northern Egypt.
 When going through the process of creating the dishes, I discovered that if you’re getting the right texture and flavour, then it doesn’t matter if it has meat or not.
 I knew that I had things done right when even my mom couldn’t tell the difference!
 Our food is neither completely raw vegan, nor ‘junk food’ vegan, it’s tailored to what you need.
 Whether you want fries in your falafel pita, or baked cauliflower and beet tahini on mujaddara (spiced rice and lentils with fried onions).“Israa Ali, Eat Nabati

 Israa, who’s also a nutritionist, sought to create a place that’s inclusive of all diets and incorporates her culture.
 The result is a winner, and as you would maybe presume with plant-based, it’s filling without giving you the shawarma sweats– the meaty proteins that are the usual stars of this popular meal have a reputation for leaving you with regrets, but here, the experience is refined, delicious and nutritious.

 Sweet Treats are also on offer from the dessert fridge at Eat Nabati